-Broadway and Off-Broadway shows require audiences to be fully vaccinated — either through a one-dose vaccine, or both doses of a two-dose vaccine.
-We've outlined what has been announced so far about booster shot policies at New York theatres, and this article will be continually updated with new information.
+Though Broadway shows have lifted their vaccine requirement, some Off-Broadway shows still require audiences to be fully vaccinated — either through a one-dose vaccine, or both doses of a two-dose vaccine.
+We've outlined what has been announced about booster shot policies at New York theatres, and this article will be continually updated with new information.

 What does "fully vaccinated" mean for a Broadway show?

-As of now, "fully vaccinated" means having received a one-dose vaccine, or the second dose of a two-dose vaccine, 14 days prior to the performance, and "fully vaccinated" does not yet include boosters.
-However, per the CDC's recommendation and the rise of Covid-19 cases in New York, this is subject to change.
+"Fully vaccinated" meant having received a one-dose vaccine, or the second dose of a two-dose vaccine, 14 days prior to the performance, and "fully vaccinated" does not include boosters.
+However, Broadway shows no longer require proof of vaccination to enter.